Taking your prescription

 Wherever possible, notify the venue ahead of your visit.
 Inform them and their security team that you hold a medical cannabis prescription and may need to use it.
 This prevents many issues before they arise.

-If security or front-of-house staff are unaware of the law, calmly request to speak with a manager.
-Make note of names, times, and what was said — this evidence may be needed later.
+If security or front-of-house staff do not know the law, calmly ask to speak with a manager.
+Make a note of names, times, and what was said.
+This evidence may be needed later.

 Make a formal complaint